DevAgnihotri/MCA_Sem_2/OS/Unit4.md

 ---

-## Multiprogramming with Fixed Partitions
+## Q Multiprogramming with Fixed Partitions

 - **Multiprogramming** allows multiple programs to be in memory at the same time, so the CPU can switch between them.
 - **Fixed partitions:** Memory is divided into fixed-size blocks (partitions) when the system starts.